Terminal-2 icon

 For some card schemes, you can set payment requests to be handled as either a pre-authorization or a final authorization.

 • Pre-authorization: this authorization type verifies that the shopper's account is valid and has sufficient funds to cover a transaction, but does not debit the account.
-It is intended for use cases as described above, when you don't yet know the amount to be captured.
+It is intended for use cases as described above, when you do not yet know the amount to be captured.
 It allows you to increase or decrease the initially authorized amount at a later point in time.

 • Final authorization: the final amount is agreed up front and the transaction will be captured in full.
 This is the default authorization type, and it doesn't allow you to adjust the authorized amount later.